snaplogic-snappy/fr-snaplogic-agentic-demo/README.md

 # Overview
-This is a demo repository to showcase GenAI apps built in minutes thanks to SnapLogic GenAI Builder.
+This is a demo repository to showcase Agentic AI apps built in minutes thanks to SnapLogic Agent Creator.
 More info on SnapLogic here: [Agent Creator](https://www.snaplogic.com/products/agent-creator)

 # GenAI Catalog